MichealKennedy/mafiakitty/_posts/2019-09-22-how-we-learned-how-to-sail-for-free.md

 ---
-layout: post
+layout: post-right-sidebar
-title:  "Powerful things you can do with the Markdown editor"
+title:  "How We Learned How To Sail For Free"
+permalink: /learn-to-sail
-author: sal
+author: mike
-categories: [ Jekyll, tutorial ]
+categories: [ Episode, tutorial ]
 image: assets/images/4.jpg
-featured: true
 ---
 There are lots of powerful things you can do with the Markdown editor